 Do you wonder about how much a server costs?
 Servers are a must-have for many businesses, especially in this technological era.
-Starting price on a server these days can be a few thousand dollars to start, but could be much higher depending on your company requirements.
+So how expensive is a server exactly?
+The starting price on a server these days can be a few thousand dollars, but could be much higher depending on your company requirements.

-At Sirius Office Solutions, our clients are often surprised to hear the minimum price of a server.
+At Sirius Office Solutions, our clients are often surprised to hear the minimum prices of servers.
 You are definitely not alone in your astonishment.
 We will begin to answer the common questions we get when it comes to a server’s price.

 By the time you are done reading this article, we hope that you will have a foundational understanding on why servers cost so much and hopefully help you determine the best course of action on whether you need a server for your business.